College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 Branding extends well beyond traditional marketing flyers and Facebook events.

 At its core, branding is about finding the most relatable and authentic way to communicate with stakeholders.
 This voice needs to be consistent with your company brand.
-You’ll want to ensure this is a part of your college recruiting strategy as a result.
+As a result, you’ll want to ensure this is a part of your campus recruiting strategy.

 Utilize social media